On-Premises Deployment

 GDPR

-Data residency and processor-role elimination — no third-party transfer to assess.
+Data residency and processor-role elimination — an on-premises AI governance platform adds no third-party transfer to assess.

 EU AI Act

-Full technical documentation and logging control for high-risk system evidence.
+Full technical documentation and logging control over the AI governance platform, which high-risk system evidence requires.

 DORA